 On March 29, 2019, an affiliate of Access acquired the Ford Factory Building, located on 777 S. Santa Fe Avenue in Los Angeles, California from an unaffiliated third party.
-The building is the Company's new Los Angeles, California headquarters and as such, the Company is the sole tenant of the building acquired by Access.
+The building is the Company's Los Angeles, California headquarters and the Company is the sole tenant of the building acquired by Access.
 The existing lease agreement was assumed by Access upon purchase of the building and was not modified as a result of the purchase.
-Rental payments by the Company under the existing lease for the fiscal 2022 year were approximately \$14 million and are subject to annual fixed increases throughout the remainder of the lease term.
-The remaining lease term is approximately 8 years, after which the Company may exercise a single option to extend the term of the lease for 10 years thereafter.
+Rental payments by the Company under the existing lease for the 2023 fiscal year were approximately \$14 million and are subject to annual fixed increases throughout the remainder of the lease term.
+The remaining lease term is approximately 7 years, after which the Company may exercise a single option to extend the term of the lease for 10 years thereafter.

 On July 29, 2014, AI Wrights Holdings Limited, an affiliate of Access, entered into a lease and related agreements with Warner Chappell Music Limited and WMG Acquisition (UK) Limited, subsidiaries of the Company, for the lease of 27 Wrights Lane, Kensington, London, United Kingdom.
 The Company had been the tenant of the building which Access acquired.
 Subsequent to the change in ownership, the parties entered into the lease and related agreements pursuant to which, on January 1, 2015, the rent was increased to £3,460,250 per year and the term was extended for an additional five years from December 24, 2020 to December 24, 2025, with a market rate rent review which began on December 25, 2020.
+On June 26, 2023, the parties entered into an extension on substantially the same terms as the current lease for an additional five years with the lease now expiring on December 24, 2030.